 - Pain and tenderness

 Although these side effects are common, you are advised to see your doctor if these side effects don’t disappear after a couple of days or if they get worse.

 Another rare side effect of mupirocin is a critical intestinal condition caused by a bacteria called C. difficile.
-Symptoms of this condition are blood or mucus in stool, non-stop diarrhoea, stomach pain or cramping.
+Symptoms of this condition are blood or mucus in stool, non-stop diarrhea, stomach pain or cramping.

 Although uncommon, some people can get an allergic reaction to this medication.
 The telltale signs of an allergic reaction are itchy/swelling tongue or throat, extreme dizziness, rashes, and difficulty breathing.

-Are there any medications mupirocin Cannot be combined with?
+Are there any medications Mupirocin cannot be combined with?

 Yes, there are several medications that cannot be combined with mupirocin because the outcome could be disastrous.
 These medications include: